rkcosmos/deepcut/README.md

 docker build -t deepcut .
 ```

-For other OS: see https://docs.docker.com/engine/installation/
+For other OS: see [docker installation page](https://docs.docker.com/engine/installation/)

 To run this Docker image: